 2. Use the right tools

 Next, make sure you have the right tools.
-For this particular project using vinyl flooring, I highly recommend knee pads, a rubber mallet (or two), a tapping block (or two), pull bar, utility knife, speed square, laser level, chalk line, and spacers.
+For this particular project using vinyl flooring, I highly recommend knee pads (opens in new tab), a rubber mallet (opens in new tab) (or two), a tapping block (opens in new tab) (or two), pull bar (opens in new tab), utility knife (opens in new tab), speed square (opens in new tab), laser level (opens in new tab), chalk line (opens in new tab), and spacers (opens in new tab).
 You may be familiar with these tools, but if not, I’ll give you the run down.

 Knee pads are an absolute MUST in this project, and you won’t be disappointed if you spring for a nice pair.

 Rubber mallets are extremely important for tapping the boards into each other, and by the end of our project, ours had been through the ringer, so I recommend more than one.

 Tapping blocks and pull bars are tools made specifically for installing floors, and they do the job of tapping the pieces in nice and tight.